“How do I help?”

 Movements are strongest when people can show up for the long haul.
 Supporting emotional and physical well-being helps prevent burnout and harm.

-• Share mental health and trauma-informed resources, especially for those directly impacted
+Share mental health and trauma-informed resources in multiple languages, especially for those directly impacted

 Not every action needs to be immediate.
 The goal is coordinated, informed, and sustained support led by those most impacted and the organizations already doing the work.